lemois-1337/app-karlsen/doc/TRANSACTION.md

 ## Address format

-Kaspa addresses begin with `kaspa:` followed by 61 base32 characters for a total of `67` bytes for Schnorr-signed and P2SH addresses.
+Kaspa addresses begin with `karlsen:` followed by 61 base32 characters for a total of `67` bytes for Schnorr-signed and P2SH addresses.
 P2SH addresses are supported only as a send address by this app.

-For ECDSA-signed addresses (supported by this app only as a send address), it begins with `kaspa:` followed by 63 bytes for a total of `69` bytes.
+For ECDSA-signed addresses (supported by this app only as a send address), it begins with `karlsen:` followed by 63 bytes for a total of `69` bytes.

 ## Structure